 Executive Vice President and Deputy Director for External Affairs

-Michael Frazier is the Executive Vice President and Deputy Director for External Affairs for the National September 11 Memorial & Museum.
+Michael Frazier is the executive vice president and deputy director for external affairs for the 9/11 Memorial & Museum.
 He oversees strategic marketing, social media, mobile, and web and digital communications.
-As part of managing media and marketing, Frazier also cultivates and maintains content partnerships with technology companies, including Google, Yahoo! and Microsoft.
-He is also the chief spokesman and media advisor for the Memorial and Museum.
+As part of managing media and marketing, Frazier also cultivates and maintains content partnerships with technology companies, including Google, Yahoo!, and Microsoft.
+He is also the chief spokesman and media advisor for the Memorial and the Museum.

 Before joining the organization, he was a journalist and worked for the Pulitzer-winning newspaper Newsday.
-While at the Long Island–based paper, he was an enterprising crime reporter covering local, regional and national stories.
-He also worked as the paper’s bureau chief at New York City Hall, covering breaking news, World Trade Center reconstruction, politics and the Mayor Michael R. Bloomberg administration.
+While at the Long Island–based paper, he was an enterprising crime reporter covering local, regional, and national stories.
+He also worked as the paper’s bureau chief at New York City Hall, covering breaking news, World Trade Center reconstruction, politics, and the Mayor Michael Bloomberg administration.

-Frazier formerly reported on sports, business, cultural and civic news for the Associated Press, the Arkansas Democrat-Gazette and other daily newspapers.
-He was part of a team that won the Arkansas Press Association Award in 2002 for special election coverage, was a 2007 Deadline Club Award finalist, and in that same year, was nominated for the National Association of Black Journalists Salute to Excellence Award.
+Frazier formerly reported on sports, business, and cultural and civic news for the Associated Press, the Arkansas Democrat-Gazette, and other daily newspapers.
+He was part of a team that won the Arkansas Press Association Award in 2002 for special election coverage.
+He was also a 2007 Deadline Club Award finalist, and in that same year, was nominated for the National Association of Black Journalists' Salute to Excellence Award.

 Frazier has a bachelor’s degree in journalism from the University of Arkansas at Fayetteville, where he was the recipient of the William Fulbright Scholarship and earned a 2001 merit award for nonfiction essay writing.

 Frazier is a lifelong cyclist.
-He owns several bikes for road, singletrack and downhill.
-He and his wife, Sara, who is a veteran journalist, have a daughter and live in Brooklyn.
+He owns several bikes for road, singletrack, and downhill.
+He and his wife, Sara, who is a veteran journalist, have a daughter and son and live in Brooklyn.